bbchallenge/bbchallenge/src/routes/method.md

 We would encourage the use of automatic proving tools such as [Lean](https://leanprover.github.io/) or [Coq](https://coq.inria.fr/) although it would be an extremely demanding endeavour.

-You are invited to [contribute](/contribute) at making the busy beaver challenge more reproducible and verifiable.
+You are invited to <a href="/contribute" rel="external">Contribute</a> at making the busy beaver challenge more reproducible and verifiable.

 <div class="mb-20"></div>